mkordas/tips-on-agile/presentation/12-standup-tips.md

 * What obstacles are impeding my progress?

 Keep rules:
-- Max 15 min overall, about one minute per person
+* Max 15 min overall, about one minute per person
-- Focus on work to be done, not on your day agenda
+* Focus on work to be done, not on your day agenda
-- Assign action to a person for each blocker
+* Assign action to a person for each blocker
-- Same place, same time - blindly or not?
+* Same place, same time - blindly or not?

 Experiment
-- Tea standup
+* Tea standup
-- Do sit-down
+* Do sit*down

 > What did I do yesterday?
 I can’t remember...
 What am I doing today?
 No idea...